DSPN/k8ssandra-gcp-mp/README.md

 The Application resource is defined by the [Kubernetes SIG-apps](https://github.com/kubernetes/community/tree/master/sig-apps) community.
 The source code can be found on [github.com/kubernetes-sigs/application](https://github.com/kubernetes-sigs/application).

+### Download and apply the license key

+As described in the "DEPLOY VIA COMMAND LINE" section of the Marketplace listing, you need to download the license key for k8ssandra-marketplace.
+You may have already done this, and if so, you can skip this section.
+Other wise, visit the [k8ssandra-marketplace configuration UI](https://console.cloud.google.com/marketplace/details/datastax-public/k8ssandra-marketplace) and click on "DEPLOY VIA COMMAND LINE".
+Then follow the instructions.

 ### Install the Application

 #### Navigate to the k8ssandra-gcp-mp directory